-All activities associated with proposed mining potentially causing erosion Operations phase and rehabilitation/ closure phase 80ha Potential Erosion Visually inspect mining area boundaries, exposed surfac overburden and top soil stockpiles for signs of erosio If erosion channels are discovered the mine must determine the cause of eros and implement erosion rectification and prevention measures to rehabilitate ero areas and prevent future ero Rehabilitate and reinstate engineered constructed com as soon as a phase is comp Undertake mining activities in identified and specifically demarcated areas as propo Implement erosion and water runoff manage measures to prevent prevention is not possible regulations on. sion oded osion. atours olete. only sed storm ement EMP (or if Operations phase and rehabilitation/ closure phase --- -- -- -- -- any erosion from occurring on the mining activity areas and surrounds; and any storm water runoff from the mining areas and topsoil and overburden storage areas.
-All activities associated with proposed mining creating noise Operations phase and rehabilitation/ closure phase 80ha No activities that may generate noise levels above the legal limit in terms of the Environmental Conservation Act, Western Cape Noise regulations will be conducted.
+All activities associated with proposed mining potentially causing erosion Operations phase and rehabilitation/ closure phase 80ha Potential Erosion Visually inspect mining area boundaries, exposed surfaces, overburden and top soil stockpiles for signs of erosion.
+If erosion channels are discovered the mine must determine the cause of erosion and implement erosion rectification and prevention measures to rehabilitate eroded areas and prevent future erosion.
+Rehabilitate and reinstate engineered constructed contours as soon as a phase is complete.
+Undertake mining activities only in identified and specifically demarcated areas as proposed Implement erosion and storm water runoff management measures to prevent (or if prevention is not possible limit) implications because the dust does not reach the lungs.
+Indirect effects on human and animal health may result from the deposition of dust containing toxicants onto edible plants.
+Heavy dust deposition can have detrimental effects on plants if the leaves are smothered to the extent where transpiration and photosynthesis are affected.
+Particulate Matter).
+Two dust fallout incidents that exceeds the limit may occur within a year (not sequential months).
+Conservation of Agricultural Resources Act, 43 of 1983 and regulations Operations phase and rehabilitation/ closure phase --- -- ------ -- -- -- any erosion from occurring on the mining activity areas and surrounds; and any storm water runoff from the mining areas and topsoil and overburden storage areas.
+All activities associated with proposed mining creating noise Operations phase and rehabilitation/ closure phase 80ha Noise No activities that may generate noise levels above the legal limit in terms of the Environmental Conservation Act, Western Cape Noise regulations will be conducted.
 Machinery and vehicles should be regularly maintained to prevent excessive noise.
 All machinery and work activities must adhere to the requirements of the noise regulations.
 The standard below will be used to measure noise levels and impacts.
 Table 2 of SANS 10103:2004 The measurement and rating of environmental noise with respect to land use, health, annoyance and to speech communication where the daytime, equivalent continuous rating level is given as 45 dBA for Rural Districts.
 Operations phase and rehabilitation/ closure phase Mine vehicles/machinery Operations phase and rehabilitation/ closure phase 80ha Emissions Vehicles and machinery on the site will be monitored for excessive emissions.
 Vehicles and machinery will be maintained to minimize emissions.
 A log book will be filled in to keep a record of all maintenance problems encountered and mitigation measures implemented to resolve the problem.
 Vehicles and machinery emitting excessive emissions will be stopped immediately and not allowed to operate until the necessary repairs have been done.
 Carbon monoxide (CO) is an odourless, colourless, and poisonous gas.
 Most CO is formed as a result of incomplete combustion of organic materials used as fuel.
 CO emissions are highest during incomplete combustion e.g. during idling and low speed mobile source operations, such as vehicle idle.
 CO enters the bloodstream and reduces oxygen delivery to the body's organs and tissues.
 Its most serious effects occur at high concentrations, and therefore it tends to be a localized problem.
 CO may produce adverse health effects such as Operations phase and rehabilitation/ closure phase